pass-culture/pass-culture-app-native/doc/installation/general-info-web.md

 - PWA (it seems that vite generates a manifest but we should make sure the service worker is functioning)
 - Web vitals
 - Profiling tools (maybe vite offers something)
-- BundleAnalyzerPlugin
+- BundleAnalyzerPlugin and update `doc/development/optimization.md`
 - DuplicatesPlugin
-- It might be worth it to investigate using `@vitejs/plugin-react-swc` in place of `@vitejs/plugin-react`
+- It might be worth it to investigate using `@vitejs/plugin-react-swc` in place of `@vitejs/plugin-react` (for development mode)
 - Try to solve warnings on `vite serve` and `vite build`
-- Using vite's chunking technology to increase initial loading time of the web app
+- Using vite's chunking technology to reduce the initial loading time of the web app
+- Remove `deprecated-react-native-prop-types`
+- For the CI Guild: either include all the build commands (for the web) in the `package.json` (which means adding a command for vite preview) or remove them and create a separate script
+- Better handling (allowing empty string instead of making it optional) of `API_BASE_URL` in yup scheme (`src/libs/environment/schema.ts`)
+- Test if "Push debug log for testing" works (in script `.github/workflows/dev_on_workflow_web_deploy.yml`)

 ## Troubleshooting (issues meet when setting up vite)